FARIS-MOHAMMED-SHARIFF/FARIS-MOHAMMED-SHARIFF/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently a web developer intern at the sparks foundation
+- 🔭 I’m currently a web developer intern at **The Sparks Foundation**

 - 🌱 I’m currently learning **Computer Science Engineering.**